fbpx

 Does it Matter HOW my Dog is Trained?

 There are many different ways to change a dog’s behavior, but the common thread is that all effective methods require a motivator.
-These motivators can range from treats and praise to avoiding punishment or even the fear of being shocked with a shock collar.
+These motivators can range from seeking treats and praise to avoiding punishment.
 Skilled trainers can achieve desired behaviors using any of these methods.
-So, if we’re all aiming...
+So, if we’re all aiming for the same outcome, does the method really matter?
+The...
 Read more

 0 0